kyriosaa/java-practice/APCSA/exam/test-4/MCQ.md

 ## MULTIPLE CHOICE QUESTIONS

-1.  **What will be the result of the following statement?**
+1.  **Consider the following code segment:**

     ```java
     (int) (5 / 2)
     ```

+    What will be the result of the following statement?
     - (A) 2
     - (B) 2.5
     - (C) 3
     - (D) 5
     - (E) The statement would generate an error.
 ##
-2.  **Which of the following statements is equivalent to the following code?**
+2.  **Consider the following code segment:**

     ```java
     num += 1
     ```

+    Which of the following statements is equivalent to the following code?
     - (A)
     ```java
     num = 1